Unity Technologies: Corporate affairs

 Unity Technologies is a public company based in San Francisco, California; its IPO was in September 2020.
 As of 2018, the company employed more than 2,000 people in offices across North America, Europe and Asia.
-It is overseen by a board of directors.
-John Riccitiello acts as chief executive officer (CEO), and replaced co-founder and former CEO David Helgason in 2014.
-Danny Lange, who has a history of work on machine learning for IBM, Microsoft, Amazon Web Services and Uber, is vice-president of artificial intelligence and machine learning, a post he has held since late 2016.
+Until October 2023, it was headed by John Riccitiello, who replaced co-founder David Helgason as chief executive officer (CEO) in 2014.
+Danny Lange previously served as vice-president of artificial intelligence and machine learning from late 2016 to 2023, when he left to join Google.
 Unity Technologies named its first independent directors in 2017.
 Riccitiello said the move was needed if the company intended to go public in the future.
 According to TechCrunch, Unity Technologies had raised more than $600 million in funding and was valued at about $3 billion by 2018.
 Its investors include Sequoia Capital, Draper Fisher Jurvetson, Silver Lake, China Investment Corporation, FreeS Fund, Thrive Capital, WestSummit Capital and Max Levchin.
 Revenue streams include licensing fees for its game engine, its Unity Asset Store, and the Unity platform.

 Unity's business is split into Operate Solutions (consisting of Unity Ads, Unity In-App Purchases, and other tools, which was newly established in 2015), Create Solutions (consisting of Unity Engine subscriptions and other professional services) and Strategic Partnerships.
 In 2019, of its reported revenue Operate Solutions accounted for 54%, Create Solutions for 31% and the remaining income sources for 15%.

-In 2017, Unity Technologies launched Unity Without Borders, a programme that sponsored 50 video game programmers from the Middle East to attend Unity's Unite Europe conference in Amsterdam.
+In 2017, Unity Technologies launched Unity Without Borders, a program that sponsored 50 video game programmers from the Middle East to attend Unity's Unite Europe conference in Amsterdam.
 Unity Without Borders sponsored video game programmers affected by travel restrictions by President Donald Trump's administration.
-Unity also awards annual grants through its Unity for Humanity awards, given to creators building games and experiences using Unity’s real-time 3D technology.
+Unity also awards annual grants through its Unity for Humanity awards, given to creators building games and experiences using Unity's real-time 3D technology.

-On 5 June 2019, Anne Evans, formerly vice-president in human resources for Unity Technologies, filed a sexual harassment and wrongful termination lawsuit against the company.
-Unity Technologies responded that Evans had been terminated due to misconduct and lapse in judgment, and replaced Evans with a former Microsoft executive in mid-2020.
-On September 10, 2019, the Superior Court of California issued a court order granting Unity's motion to compel arbitration and stay all proceedings.

 Unity announced it had reached net-zero carbon emissions in 2020, and simultaneously signed onto the Science Based Targets Initiative.

-In January 2021, Unity hired former Liverpool CEO Peter Moore as SVP and GM of Sports and Live Entertainment.
+In January 2021, Unity hired former Liverpool F.C.
+CEO Peter Moore as SVP and GM of Sports and Live Entertainment.

 Unity engine

-The engine originally launched in 2005 to create video games.
 Unity's eponymous platform is used to create two-dimensional, three-dimensional, virtual reality, and augmented reality video games and other simulations.

-As of 2017, Unity Technologies used its game engine to transition into other industries using the real-time 3D platform, including film and automotive.
+The engine originally launched in 2005 to create video games, and was later marketed to other industries, including film and car manufacturing.
+In September 2022, Unity added server-hosting and game matchmaking services to Unity Software’s suite of tools, and in March 2023, the company announced a marketplace for AI-generated assets, including characters, environments, animations, and sound effects.